-Regeneration project for Playa de Palma
+Strategic plan for the regeneration of Playa de Palma

 Renaturalization and adaptation to climate change